robert-wallis/pimoroni-explorer/examples/README.md

 # marker.py

-If you haven't Google'd "permenant marker font" yet, you really should.
+If you haven't Google'd "permanent marker font" yet, you really should.
 It's about the only worthwhile thing Google.com still does.

 # maze.py